-Estimated Visits 2.0—an exciting development in visitation volume reporting— is now being offered to Spotzi clients worldwide in our Spotzi Professional and Spotzi Enterprise dashboards.
+Estimated Visits 2.0—an exciting development in visitation volume reporting— is now being offered to Spotzi clients worldwide in our geomarketing dashboards.
 This visitation report uses a proprietary algorithm to estimate precise traffic counts by address, combining an analysis of each location's unique characteristics with human movement data.

 The Estimated Visits report already offers coverage across the US, Canada, Australia, and New Zealand.
 This allows users to compare location performance across markets, verticals, and even borders.
 11 additional countries are also in the process of being added to this growing roster.

 Estimated Visits is an invaluable tool to marketers and business owners alike; an accurate insight into true visitation volumes is crucial to the evaluation of store/business performance, the assessment of real estate value, and the optimization of retail business labour and stocking schedules.

 Human movement data—sourced from intermittently observable smartphone devices with user consent—is currently being used as the equivalent of foot traffic data.
 This data provides a valuable starting point for the estimation of true visitor traffic, but fails to be a suitable representation of retail foot traffic alone.
 This is because:

 The Estimated Visits 2.0 report uses a machine-learning model to analyze real-world data and provide insights into true visitor traffic.
 This model improves upon existing methods of foot traffic data collection in both accuracy and privacy—with data projection being a far more privacy-friendly method of visitation reporting.

 This ML model has been trained to recognize and extract complex patterns from movement and traffic data; It combines these travel behaviour patterns with an observability metric to make foot-traffic estimations.
 Access to ground-truth data is continuously being used to hone the precision and accuracy of these predictions.